You’re eager to purchase your first house but realise that your income exceeds the HDB BTO income ceiling. What other choices do you have?

 - Bound by HDB rules for 10 years

 ECs are a great option for Mr and Mrs Tan, but that’s assuming they can find a suitable EC launch at the time of their application.
-Compared to private condo launches, EC launches are far and few between.
+Compared to private condo launches, EC launches happen less frequently.

 While there can be over 20 new launch condos, there are usually less than five EC launches per year.
-The most recent launch of Copen Grand EC in Tengah sold 73% of its units on launch day on 22 October 2022.
+Tenet in Tampines, which launched recently, sold 72% of its units on launch day on 14 November 2022.

 Buying a Private Condominium